Frequently Asked Questions

 Previously, in order for trainer control to work with your smart trainer you could not have it configured (selected) as a sensor on your Garmin; instead, you needed to have it configured in the Xert Workout Player app.
 With Version 2.0, you can configure (select) the sensor on your Garmin, and the Workout Player will use it as a smart trainer.
 Note that there are some important considerations:

-- You will need to configure your trainer’s power, cadence and speed sensors (as needed).
+- You will need to configure your trainer’s power, cadence and speed sensors (as needed), each separately, on your Garmin (not in the Xert Workout Player).

-- Powermatch will only function when you have a separate power meter (crank, hub or hub based, for example) and it is configured in the Xert Workout Player app, not in your Garmin’s list of sensors outside of the app (native).
+- Powermatch will only function when you have a separate power meter (crank, pedal or hub based, for example) and it is configured in the Xert Workout Player app, not in your Garmin’s list of sensors in its native settings.
+NOTE: when using Powermatch you will not receive speed and distance information from your trainer, nor will it appear in your Garmin Connect, Strava, or Xert activity summaries.
+This is because by using Powermatch, you’re telling the system to read the information from your pedals/hub/crank power meter, not your trainer.

-To ensure the data is stored correctly per #3 above, if you are using the Xert Workout Player with a smart trainer and are NOT using a separate power meter for Powermatch, you should configure your smart trainer as a sensor on your Garmin.
+To ensure the data is stored correctly per #2 above, if you are using the Xert Workout Player with a smart trainer and are NOT using a separate power meter for Powermatch, you should configure your smart trainer as a sensor on your Garmin (not in the Xert Workout Player app).
 This will allow the power, cadence and speed data from the trainer to be stored in the .FIT file generated by your Garmin, and to be properly recognized by Garmin Connect and Strava, for example, if the workout file is sent to either of those services.

 To configure your smart trainer if you do not have a separate power meter…